Why Are They Called Cardinal Directions

 This is where a lot of people lose the thread.

-When applied to directions, "cardinal" reflects the idea that North, South, East, and West are the fundamental, or "important," directions from which all other directions are derived.
+When applied to directions, "cardinal" reflects the idea that North, South, East, and West are the fundamental, or "critical," directions from which all other directions are derived.
 Just as a hinge allows a door to open and close, the cardinal directions serve as the central reference points for mapping and orientation.

 Historical Context and Cultural Significance